tableflip/resize-jpeg/README.md

 resize-jpeg -w 800 path/to/my/picture
 ```
 where `-w` is the new **width** you'd like proportionally scale the image to.
-Add a `-minify` in there to engage mozjpeg minification magic.
+Add a `--minify` in there to engage mozjpeg minification magic.

 ## Use it as a module!